alphonse92/vplplusplus_composer/development-guide.md

 ### Import development database

+**Warning** This database contains the database structure for a single moodle with only vpl plugin.

 You can import a development database using mysql.
-Find in: `docs/files/mysql-database`
+Find in: `docs/files/mysql-database`.

 ## About Docker compose containers and volumes